rexrainbow/phaser3-rex-notes/docs/docs/ui-menu.md

 - `items` : Array of item data for each button.
 Each item has
     - `children` : An array of items for sub-menu, optional.
     - Other custom properties
+- `createBackgroundCallbackScope` : Callback to return container object of menu's bckground.
+    - Properties of `items` parameter
+        - `items.scene` : Scene of this menu object.
 - `createButtonCallback` : Callback to return container object of each item.
     - Properties of `item` parameter
         - `item.scene` : Scene of this menu object.